-In the 1960s several faculty in high energy physics (both experimentalists and theorists) were hired.
-A small program in low temperature physics was started.
+A program in low temperature physics and superconductivity was started.
 An important development of this era was the establishment of the Nuclear Structure Laboratory with an eight-MEV tandem accelerator.
 During this period research in theoretical atomic physics developed which led to the hiring of experimentalists in this area during the 1970s and 1980s.
 In the 1980s several faculty members active in semiconductor physics were also added.
 This period saw an increased understanding of the fundamental forces and quark interactions, leading to the founding of a high-energy/particle physics research group in the department.

-Today the department includes 44 teaching & research faculty members; 25 research and other faculty members as well as emeriti faculty; a number of specialists and postdoctoral researchers; more than 100 graduate students and approcimately 100 undergraduate physics majors; and a number of supporting staff members.
+Today the department includes 44 teaching & research faculty members; 20 research faculty members; a number of specialists and postdoctoral researchers; more than 100 graduate students and ~100 undergraduate physics majors; and a number of supporting staff members.
 The major research areas currently include astrophysics, condensed matter physics, nuclear physics, and high-energy/particle physics.
 Whenever they needed to, the research groups have reinvented themselves and have successfully reset their focus towards the newest research directions.